HenrySJ/weather-app-api/README.md

-# Welcome to the weather-app-api Node.js, Express, and Mongodb backend!
+# Welcome to the weather-app-api

+# Built w/ Node.js, Express, and Mongodb backend!

 ## Purpose